JKRT/HIF_Processes_Modelica/README.md

 end exlin;
 ```
 This function is inlined in the frontend.

+### The file ThetaExperiment.jl
+The file `ThetaExperiment.jl` is a temporary file showing MTK structure before
+generation of the more low level representation.

 ## Algorithm high level overview
 - Index reduction performed as before